3liz/qgis-atlasprint/README.md

-atlasprint: QGIS Server Plugin to export PDF from composer with atlas capabilities
+atlasprint: QGIS2 Server Plugin to export PDF from composer with atlas capabilities
 ==========================================================================================

 Description